mattcooperdev/oh-baby/README.md

 ### Known Bugs

--   On a mobile device in landscape view, the anchor text within the cover text does not resize correctly.
+-   On screen sizes with a height greater than 935px, the background image does not cover.
+-   When the rules modal is called, the background image shrinks.

 ---